 Drainage is about directing water away from your home or investment.
-Bad drainage can cause water to accumulate in your basement or crawlspace, causing damage to your foundation.
+Poor drainage can cause water to accumulate in your basement or crawlspace, causing damage to your foundation.
 It also can create mold growth in the home.

 We have found that our assessments take 10-30 minutes on average.
 Our assessment is an initial opportunity to get eyes on the property and drainage issue to gather notes to generate a quote.
 The specialists spend time generating quotes in the office, using their notes from the visit and online tools.
 We prefer not to take up more of clients' time on site as it can be a disruption to their day and allows us to assist new clients while also having time for current clients and projects.
-Please note, if more than the average 10-30 minutes is needed to properly assess then our specialists will absolutely take as much time as needed, whether during that visit or returning to continue their assessment.

 French drains are a type of landscape drainage in which a trench is dug, filter fabric and perforated pipe is laid inside and the remaining trench is filled with rock.
 It is used predominantly to drain surface and ground water from the surrounding area that is experiencing an excess buildup of water.